School Delay/Closure Notice

 Parents/guardians of elementary children must have already completed emergency contact information as part of the mandatory PowerSchool Student Update through the PowerSchool parent portal.
 This information will help the school personnel know who to contact in the event of an emergency or weather-related early dismissal.
-The card should include the parents’/guardians’ emergency telephone numbers where someone can always be contacted.
+The information should include the parents’/guardians’ emergency telephone numbers where someone can always be contacted.

 Please be sure that your children are dressed for the weather.
 When there is a threat of snow and the wind chill is low, children should have hats, coats, boots, and gloves to wear.

 Please remember that we are making a decision based on what is best for the entire school district.
 That decision may not always seem like the best decision for your section of the school district but may be appropriate for another area.
 The school district covers an area of approximately 36 square miles, so there are times when roads will be clear in one section and very bad in other areas.
 All roads are not treated or cleared at the same time, which can result in bus delays.

-When there is a school delay, cancellation, or early dismissal, every parent/guardian in the district will receive a phone call from the district’s school messaging system.
+When there is a school delay, cancellation, or early dismissal, parents/guardians in the district will receive a phone call from the district’s school messaging system.
 Additionally, an announcement will be placed on the district’s website at www.fcasd.edu, as well as on social media.
 Please note that during a power outage it may not be possible to place an announcement on the district’s website.
 Delay, cancellation, and/or early dismissal announcements will also be placed on the following television stations: KDKA-TV, WPXI-TV, and WTAE-TV.

-It is also important to note that if school is cancelled and student makeup days are necessary, they will be held February 15, 2021, and the remainder will be added on to the end of the end of the school year, beginning June 7, 2021.
+It is also important to note that if school is cancelled and student makeup days are necessary, the first will be held February 15, 2021, and the remainder will be added on to the end of the end of the school year, beginning June 7, 2021.